giuliakucaj/EndlessTowerRPG/README.md

 - documentation;
 - learning object-oriented programming concepts and JavaFX.

-All architectural decisions, software implementation, integration, testing, and validation were carried out personally.
+All architectural decisions, software implementation, integration and validation were carried out personally.

 For a detailed declaration of AI usage, please refer to the project Wiki.